Cross-bit/web-crawler/README.md

 NOTE: Since the whole application runs in docker, for the purposes of the crawling, you have to use the name of the docker container `crawler_tester`.
 So for crawling, the URL will be: `http://crawler_tester:7000/node-0.html`.
-(but there is a default Example record in the database already ;) )
+(but there is a default Example record in the database already)

 <!--